Artemkulish/Demo_3/README.md

 - External monitoring of all services in a particular region;
 - Alerting in case of emergency;
 - Logs aggregation to be able to create statistics via various metrics;
-- The least possible downtime during update.
+- The least possible downtime during the updates.

 # Google Cloud Platform